shashi2779/reactNotes/interviews-questions/Questions/QUESTION.md

 ###### Multi-line comments
 ![](https://www.simplilearn.com/ice9/free_resources_article_thumb/multi-line.JPG)

-## What is a higher-order component in React?
-- HOC is a component which recieve a component & return a component
-- ek component jo desare components ko as a props leta hai aur ek alag components return karta hai.

 ## What is React Router?
 - React Router is a routing library built on top of React, which is used to create routes in a React application.
 This is one of the most frequently asked react interview questions.